... Skip to main content

 What is a peace bond and why are they offered in domestic assault cases?

-Common rules imposed for peace bonds include restricting the accused person from possessing a weapon for the duration of the bond and/or limiting contact with the complainant on the assault charge except with the complainant’s prior consent.
-Prosecutors normally favour the use of peace bonds before withdrawing domestic assault charges to ensure complainants in these types of cases are protected by a court order even after the criminal charge is withdrawn.
+Common peace bond conditions include restricting the accused from possessing a weapon for the duration of the bond and limiting contact with the complainant except with the complainant's prior consent.
+Prosecutors generally favour peace bonds before withdrawing domestic assault charges because they ensure complainants remain protected by a court order even after the criminal charge is gone.

-Most peace bonds last for 12 months though the time may be shorter or longer depending on the specific case.
+Most peace bonds last for 12 months, though the duration may be shorter or longer depending on the case.

 What if I am trying to get a divorce and am charged with domestic assault?